lcrocker/ojpoker/README.md

 those too aren't strictly necessary to build the libraries unless you want to change something or run tests.
 All of these languages have good complete development environments on Linux.
-I hear those for Windows and Mac are also quite good, but I can't vouch for that personally.

 I'm using Dart 3.5.3.
 The code in the repo does not use Flutter, so you can set up Dart with or without Flutter as you prefer.